Delegation and the OIDC-conformant pipeline

 Delegation is used for many operations, depending on your particular use case:

-- Exchanging an ID token issued to one client for a new one issued to a different client
+- Exchanging an ID Token issued to one application for a new one issued to a different application

 At the moment there is no OIDC-compliant mechanism to obtain third-party API tokens.
 In order to facilitate a gradual migration to the new authentication pipeline, delegation can still be used to obtain third-party API tokens.
 This will be deprecated in future releases.